If you’re looking to embark on the scuba diving holiday of a lifetime, you should seriously consider a liveaboard (aka dive safari/dive tour).

 - Egypt’s south Red Sea has pristine coral reef and countless sharks as well as dolphins and dugongs.
 It is perfect for experienced divers in search of pristine dive sites and exciting drift dives.

-- Diving liveaboards in the Red Sea are some of the cheapest in the world.
+- Diving liveaboards in the Red Sea are some of the cheapest in the world and you can easily add this to your backpacking trip through Egypt.

 What’s Diving in the Red Sea Like?